This post may contain affiliate links, for more information see DISCLOSURES

 My state is calling for a phased-in approach for reopening that calls for additional protections of essential workers.
 Too bad things are essentially re-opening without any formal government oversight ANYWAY.
 And, big businesses aren’t going to tell people not to come in, or to wear a mask, and so on.

 I went from being “very concerned” to now actually feeling “very unsafe.”
 And I feel my employment is not safe if I continue to speak up.

 FU Money and the Power to Be Principled

 So here’s the benefit of having an emergency fund and practicing living frugally.

 When I finally said enough is enough, I was able to take an unpaid leave of absence.
-The fact that I’m able to do that right now has to do with the my son’s medical status.
+The fact that I’m able to do that right now has to do with my son’s medical status.

 I have all of the medical documentation in place saying that I should work from home (can’t) and must maintain social distance to work and protect my son (can’t… be that something employer could generally make happen or not, questionable).
 So, I can safely request a leave of absence under current guidance and I may or may not get unemployment.
-We will so what happens there.
+We will do what happens there.

 Privileged Choices from Previous Hard Work